 Nevertheless, there have been many DMAE users who have found that the product elevates their mood, gives them more energy, and helps with depression as well as improving their memory and brain function.

 One thing that most experts can agree on is that at least some B vitamins are definitely good for the brain.
 The most convincing research to date on the subject was done in a two-year study at Oxford published in 2013.
 Aging patients with cognitive impairment took a combination of three B vitamins – B6, B12 and folic acid – and the results were startling.
-Normally, the brains in these types of patients begin shrinking at a rapid rate, often leading to Alzheimer’s disease.
+Normally, the brains in these types of patients begin shrinking at a rapid rate, often leading to memory issues.
 But those who took the B cocktail had 90 percent less brain shrinkage (measured by cognitive and memory tests) over two years than those who only took a placebo.
 Not only does this study have widespread implications for the treatment of Alzeheimer’s, but it enhances the reputation of B vitamins as a nootropic solution.

 Scientists believe there may be several reasons for the effectiveness of these vitamins.
 In healthy adults, the amino acid homocystine is regularly converted into the brain chemical acetylcholine which is important for memory and brain function.
 However, as people age, their levels of homocystine increase and their acetylcholine levels fall.
 So it’s believed that B vitamins may enhance the transformation, increasing the amount of acetylcholine – and therefore, brain function as well.
 Some also think that homocystine in itself may lead to brain shrinkage, so lowering its levels would increase cognitive function.

-One other observation which lends credence to the “B vitamins as nootropic” theory is that people with medical issues like anemia and alcoholism usually exhibit poorer-than-normal brain function, and those diseases are known to prevent the proper functioning of B vitamins in the body.
+One other observation which lends credence to the “B vitamins as nootropic” theory is that people with medical issues like anemia and alcoholism usually exhibit poorer-than-normal brain function, and those issues are known to prevent the proper functioning of B vitamins in the body.
 So, the thinking goes: less B = poorer cognitive function.

 All of this work certainly bodes well for the use of B vitamins to prevent age-related cognitive decline, but also argues for their potential efficacy as brain boosters in general.